Jason Doucette / Xona.com

 • Was a member of the Yarmouth Minor Hockey League.

-• Hobbies include playing basketball, hockey, canoeing, playing intellectually stimulating games (chess, othello, checkers, etc.), listening to music, problem solving, reading and learning.
+• Hobbies include playing sports (basketball, hockey, etc.), canoeing, playing intellectually stimulating games (chess, othello, checkers, etc.), listening to music, problem solving, reading and learning.

 • Computer Programming.
 The following links are also available as links off of my main page: